Yoshi-Exeler/style/README.md

 If you are writing Go, look into https://golangci-lint.run/

-## **1.4 TODO:Performance by design**
+## **1.4 Performance by design:**

 # **2. The Paradigm**
 The paradigm defined here aims to be simple and modular with minimal boilerplate code.
 One of our central goals is to avoid the complex object hierarchies that usually come with object oriented design, since they lead to a number of problems related to reference sharing, state management and initialization.

 Note that in the following definitions the words '**trait**' and '**composition**' will be defined in a way not consistent with object oriented design.

-## **2.1 Traits**
+## **2.1 Modelling**
+The default way of modelling a system must be an explicit implementation.
+Explicit meaning that we simply plan the minimum amount of code required to complete the required task.
+If, after modelling such an implementation, we find that there is a good opportunity to reduce the complexity of the planned code using an abstraction, we implement that abstraction.
+Before implementing an abstraction, try to stop yourself, take a deep breath, take a step back from the current project and objectively evaluate wether the abstraction actually reduces the complexity of the system.

+Most importantly, we do not abstract out of laziness, we only abstract when the abstraction is either the only way to solve the problem or the abstraction reduces the complexity of the codebase. **We do not abstract to save a few lines of code.**

+## **2.2 Traits (interface embedding)**
+In cases where we want to abstract a behavior of an entity, we use Traits.
 A trait is a unit of behavior that can be composed with other traits or embedded into data structures.
 Unlike inheritance, traits do not implicitly create a hierarchy of data structures, which is something we are actively looking to avoid.
+In go, we implement traits using interfaces and interface embedding.

 **Defining traits:**
 ```go